Dolj0/Automatic-Detection-of-Child-Speech-Sound-Disorders-using-Deep-Learning/README.md

 - Upload these datasets to a google drive account (this may take some time) <br>
 - Edit the code to suit your own google drive directory

+## Notes on missing files

+- The models are not present in this repository due to their size which was 1.61GB per model (One model per word, 5 models in total).
+- The standard example of speech to which the input speech has been removed to respect Ultrasuite's ownership of this data.

 ## References For Development
 - [Using the MediaRecorder API](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder_API/Using_the_MediaRecorder_API): Explains in detail how the Web Dictaphone works.